 Veterinary Surgery and Cancer Treatment

-When cancers are located within the body cavities (i.e., the chest and abdomen), it may be impossible to determine prior to surgery whether complete tumor removal can be accomplished.
+- Exploratory surgery: When cancers are located within the body cavities (i.e., the chest and abdomen), it may be impossible to determine prior to surgery whether complete tumor removal can be accomplished.
 In these cases, surgery is used to explore, or get a better look at, the tumor and make a decision intraoperatively as to the best surgical approach.
 This may be a complete removal, debulking, or simply a small biopsy for diagnostic purposes.
 Before exploratory surgery is considered, the pet owner, oncologist, and surgeon should discuss the various treatment options available depending on what is found during surgery.

-Each specific surgery and tumor type has it's own set of potential complications.
-Not all of these potential complications are predictable; however, unforseen complications are rare.
+Each specific surgery and tumor type has its own set of potential complications.
+Not all of these potential complications are predictable; however, unforeseen complications are rare.
 If risk factors are present, supportive measures before, during, and after surgery are employed.
 Prior to surgery, your veterinarian will discuss with you any recognized risk factors and known potential complications relevant to your pet.

 Depending on many factors, such as cancer type, completeness of surgical removal, and the likelihood of cancer spread, additional treatments may be recommended for your pet, and you will be referred to the appropriate cancer specialists to discuss these options.
 If surgery is the only treatment indicated at this time, your veterinarian will recommend an appropriate re-examination schedule and follow-up testing to monitor your pet for recurrence of cancer.
 The type of tests and frequency of re-examination vary with each case and will be discussed on an individual basis.